 - relieve symptoms of illness or injury (excluding palliative care)

 - reduce severity of an illness or injury

-- protect against exacerbation and/or complication of an illness and/or injury which could threaten life or normal function
+- protect against exacerbation of illness or injury which could threaten life or normal function